Joseph Aidoo (Liberian footballer): Philadelphia Lone Star

 Aidoo returned to his previous club Philadelphia Lone Star and signed a 12-month contract.

 Michigan Stars FC

 On 1 January 2019, Aidoo signed with Michigan Stars FC in the National Premier Soccer League on a free transfer.
 He established himself as a key player in the squad.

-In 2020, Aidoo further extended his stay with Michigan Stars ahead of their first professional season in the National Independent Soccer Association Spring 2020.
+In 2020, He further extended his stay with Michigan Stars ahead of their first professional season in the National Independent Soccer Association Spring 2020.
 He made his debut on 29 February against California United Strikers.

 International career

-He made his international debut for Liberia on 22 July 2018 in a 0–0 friendly draw against Sierra Leone.

-He made his second appearance for Liberia on 30 September 2019 in a 0–0 friendly draw against Botswana.
+Aidoo made his international debut for Liberia on 22 July 2018 in a 0–0 friendly draw against Sierra Leone.
+His second appearance for Liberia was on 30 September 2019 in another 0–0 friendly draw, against Botswana.